theprimarybrain/theprimarybrain.github.io/_posts/2017-11-08-Bat-Cave-Classroom-Transformation.md

 I gathered up all the flashlights I could find in my home and put one on each table group.
 I also brought in an LED camping lantern to provide a little extra light.
 Last, I found a 50 pack of glow sticks for $2.99 at the grocery store.
 This was the perfecting finishing touch to each student's desk.

 Transforming my classroom was worth every bit of time and effort it took to pull it off.
 It was one of those days that I hope my students will remember for the rest of their lives.
 I can't wait to do it again next year!

+[Click here to pin this post](https://pin.it/2o21rX4) to save for later!

 ![Laurin]({{ site.github.url }}/assets/img/laurin.png)